tessamcdonnel/STAT-217-R-Course/chapter7.md

 - there are 72 subjects
 - `anorexia` is already in your workspace

-We want to test whether the patients weights improved between their previous weight `Prewt` and post weight `Postwt`, regardless of their treatment group?

 The pre-weight and post-weight of patients are not independent (because it is measuring the same person) so we have to conduct a **paired** t-test.

-Before we conduct the test, we need to make sure our data follows these assumptions:

-* independent observations
-* difference in weights are normally distributed (or n>30)

-The independence assumption is met because the *patients* are independent of one another.

-In this exercise, you will be checking the normality assumption for the the *difference in weight* in the `anorexia` data set.

-*Remember, the normality assumption is met if a histogram of the variable looks approximately symmetric and bell-shaped OR if the sample sizes are larger than 30*
+We want to test whether the patients weights improved between their previous weight `Prewt` and post weight `Postwt`, regardless of their treatment group.

+Let's begin by exploring the difference in weights.

+First, we need to create a new variable `diffwt` that measures `Postwt - Prewt`.

+*Note: Postwt and Prewt are measured in pounds*
 *** =instructions
 - Type `library(mosaic)` to load the *mosaic* package into your workspace.
-- Copy and paste this code to create a new variable called `diffwt` that measures: `Postwt - Prewt`: `anorexia$diffwt <- anorexia$Postwt - anorexia$Prewt`.
+- Copy and paste this code to create `diffwt`: `anorexia$diffwt <- anorexia$Postwt - anorexia$Prewt`.
 - Use `favstats()` to explore your new variable `diffwt`.
-- Use the `hist()` function to check if `diffwt` is normally distributed.
-- Click the 'Submit Answer' button and check the output.
-Are the assumptions met?

 *** =hint

 *** =pre_exercise_code